andrecaiado/spring-boot-security-auth/README.md

 We could have used the `User` entity to implements the `UserDetails` interface, but it is not recommended to expose the entity directly to the `AuthenticationManager`.
 The `SecurityUser` class provides a layer of abstraction between the entity and the `AuthenticationManager`.

-## JpaUserDetailsService

-The `JpaUserDetailsService` class implements the `UserDetailsService` interface from Spring Security.
-It is used to retrieve the user details from the database.
-If the user is not found, it throws a `UsernameNotFoundException`.

-## Configuration
+## Authorization

+The authorization mechanism is implemented in the [JwtAuthenticationFilter.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringbootsecurityauth%2Fsecurity%2FJwtAuthenticationFilter.java) class.

+Method security is enabled in the [SecurityConfig.java](src%2Fmain%2Fjava%2Fcom%2Fexample%2Fspringbootsecurityauth%2Fconfig%2FSecurityConfig.java) class.

+Annotations in controller etc